Getting started

 2. Call the recorders inside that function so events attach to the current run:

-from agentdbg import trace, record_llm_call, record_tool_call, record_state
+from maida import trace, record_llm_call, record_tool_call, record_state

 @trace